fguillen/OneOfZombies/README.md

 Look the [downloads section](http://github.com/fguillen/OneOfZombies/downloads "Download Section")

 ## Instructions

-Oh dammit, they are there.. only you has what supposes to have to go there, a fifteen years old girl..
+Oh dammit, they are there.. only you have what supposes to have to go there, a fifteen years old girl..

 Come on, there are still alive innocents on the town, find them and take them to the helicopter.

 Of course you can use the firearm you taken from the your father's died fingers.

 ## Keys